Port Adelaide Football Club: Fos Williams era and Jack Oatey rivalry (1950–1973)

 Williams returned in 1962, and coached Port Adelaide to win three of the next four premierships.
-In 1965 he coached his ninth and last premiership in front of 62,543 people, the largest-ever crowd at Adelaide Oval.
+In 1965 he coached his ninth and last premiership in front of 62,543 people, the largest-ever sporting crowd at Adelaide Oval.
 After the 1965 Grand Final, Port Adelaide's success was limited by the dominance of Sturt, which won seven premierships over this period under the leadership of Jack Oatey.
 Despite playing in 6 of the next 10 grand finals, Port Adelaide failed to win another premiership in that span.